 - greenhouse facilities

-Farm to Fuel: Biomass Heating at the Energy Farm
+Field to Flame: Biomass Heating at the Energy Farm

 Starting March 2017, homegrown perennial grasses will replace propane as the primary heat source for the Farm’s main research greenhouse.
 A state-of the-art Heizomat biomass boiler produced in Germany was installed in December 2016, and turns the products grown in the greenhouse and surrounding acres into hot water distributed across the research complex as the a heating source.